niokasgami/cyclops/README.md

-# Pixi.js Base Game
+# Cyclops

-A base game developed by inc0der and Nio Kasgami for use with a potential RPG game engine and future game projects.
+The game framework used by Fable Maker

 ## Development